 9. Father’s Day.
 5 jelly babies.
 Paul Cornell proved at once that tear-jerkers can work outside the cloying sentimentality of Russell Davies.
 The plot is simple, the resolution predictable, but only in way the tragedy often is; the drama is brilliant, the acting Oscar-worthy.
 Rose persuades the Doctor to take her back in time to when her father was killed by a motorist, and despite being forbidden to alter the past, she saves him anyway, ushering in nothing less than Armageddon.
 Everywhere on earth people are suddenly assaulted by Reapers, winged parasites that act like antibodies, destroying everything in wounded time until the paradox is gone.
 The Doctor nearly disowns and abandons Rose, and it’s one of Eccleston’s harshest and finest moments.
 But in the end the Doctor and Rose are closer than before despite (no: because of) their falling out, after the painful lesson that triumph costs.

 10. The Rise of the Cybermen/Age of Steel.
 5 jelly babies.
-This one is about as strong as Father’s Day to which it serves as a sort of sequel.
+This one is vastly underrated.
+It’s about as strong as Father’s Day to which it serves as a sort of sequel.
 Not only is it the best Cybermen story of all time (though let’s face it, they were never used very well in the classic period), it’s before that a parallel-Earth story, like the Pertwee classic Inferno, in which all bets are off as we get to see familiar faces die (Jackie), others beat hasty retreats when confronted with “relatives” they never knew (Pete), and then a major character from our world choose exile when he finally realizes his girlfriend will always choose the Doctor over him (Mickey).
 Much as I loathed Mickey up to this point, I had to admit this story justified his existence, and his farewell to Rose was really moving.
 As for the Cybermen, the Davros-type genius who creates them is a ranting megalomaniac and alone worth the price of admission.
-This one is vastly underrated.

 11. The Eleventh Hour.
 5 jelly babies.
 Yes, it follows the tired invasion-of-earth format, but does it so goddamn well it turns out a classic.
 The high point is the tempus-fugit with seven-year old Amelia Pond, who is established as the “girl who waited”.
 As in The Girl in the Fireplace, the Doctor establishes a close connection with a young girl, leaves suddenly thinking he’ll be “right back”, but returns many years later to a grown woman who believes she had imagined him as a child.
 On the face of it, The Eleventh Hour is an invasion story in which the Doctor saves the entire planet in the space of twenty minutes, and by (of all things) using a laptop to spread a global virus.
 But it’s an incredibly fun ride with brilliantly established characters, and it gets better literally every time I watch it.
 The ending is pure magic, as we see the new TARDIS interior through the eyes of Amy Pond, and are left just as awed.